 Community Paramedics (CPs) from Polk County Fire and Rescue engage inmates prior to their release from jail and up to six weeks after release to ensure the participant connects with a local behavioral health provider and accesses appropriate social services programs.
 The goal is to have the CPs meet participants in their homes within 48 hours of release to deliver a 30-day supply of all medications and provide an overall health review.
 CPs will be available to respond to the urgent needs of the participants.

 Certified Recovery Peer Specialists help participants troubleshoot problems that may arise and encourage them to be accountable to their treatment plans.
 They will assist with ongoing social service connections, advocate for the participants needs and mentor individuals to encourage success.

-ROOTS is a separate program within Helping HANDS which targets Helping HANDS participants who are homeless or at risk of homelessness and/or who need assistance identifying and applying for benefits such as SSI/SSDI.
-Helping HANDS clients who are identified with these needs are referred by the CP or Peer Specialist to ROOTS for further assistance.
+Helping Achieve Targeted Comprehensive Healthcare (HATCH) is a separate program within Helping HANDS which targets Helping HANDS participants who are homeless or at risk of homelessness by assessing the persons needs to identify and obtaining housing.
+Assistance may include finding permanent or temporary housing, obtaining food, clothing, hygiene items, furniture, etc. and applying for benefits such as SSI/SSDI.
+Additionally, routine support is provided to assess participants needs to obtain and maintain housing.
+Helping HANDS clients who are identified with these needs are referred by the CP or Peer Specialist for assistance.